Wine cichlasoma hawk moth. Cichlasoma emerald, Cichlasoma wine or Cichlasoma Crassus (Cichlasoma temporale). Appearance and gender differences

 Description

-These fish need a large aquarium with a length of more than 1 meter with a volume of 250 liters to feel good.
-A flock of 10-15 fry is planted in it, which further guarantees the selection harmonious couple.
-They are quite peaceful and easily get along with other cichlids of similar temperament and size, large barbs, catfish, but become more aggressive with age.
-Young fish swim in a way characteristic of the whole species - the body hangs vertically in the water, and the head is raised up.
-Young fish are quite peaceful, but become less accommodating with age.
-They stay in the lower and middle layers of the water.
+For good health, these fish need a large aquarium more than 1 meter long with a volume of 250 liters.
+A flock of 10-15 fry is placed in it, which subsequently guarantees selection harmonious couple.
+They are quite peaceful and easily get along with other cichlids of similar temperament and size, large barbs, and catfish, but with age they become more aggressive.
+Young fish swim in a way characteristic of the entire species - the body hangs vertically in the water and the head is raised up.
+Young fish are quite peaceful, but with age they become less accommodating.
+They stay in the lower and middle layers of water.

 The homeland of the fish is the river basin.
 Amazon.